dinisvieira/xamarin-intro-worshop/README.md

 ### [Track 1 - Development with Windows](Guide-Windows.md) ###
 You will develop a Windows Phone and Android application.
-It's possible to also create a iOS Application but that would require a Mac Build Host and it's not covered in this Guide.
+It's also possible to create an iOS Application but that would require a Mac Build Host and it's not covered in this guide.

 ### [Track 2 - Development with Mac](Guide-Mac.md) ###